 Just when you thought quinoa couldn’t have any more uses… PB&J Quinoa Cups prove this super seed’s versatility.

 Deliciously, dessert-like peanut butter and jelly are a classic everyone can (and does!) appreciate.
 Healthy nut butter, protein-packed complex carbs and sweet blackberries make an appearance for flavor that sticks in your mind, more than on your fingers.
 No guilt here… and no bread either.
 Puffed quinoa is a huge spin on a superfood no one can get enough of today and things stay all natural with the addition of stevia and fresh fruit.

 While this nutritious recipe makes the inner child in us want to shout, there’s no sugar or jam to provide the sugar high for it.
 So, proceed calmly and these PB&J Quinoa Cups can be on your plate soon enough.

-Just make sure to log PB&J Cups as one SmartCarb, one PowerFuel and an Extra if you’re on Nutrisystem.
+Just make sure to log these PB&J Cups as one SmartCarb, one PowerFuel and one Extra in your NuMi app! >

 Servings: Makes 4 servings; each serving is 2 cups

 On Nutrisystem, Count As: 1 SmartCarb, 1 PowerFuel and 1 Extra

 - ¾ cup dry quinoa (or 1 cup puffed quinoa)

 - ½ tsp. vanilla

 - 1 ½ cups blackberries (or mixed berries of your choosing, slightly mashed)